-A small percentage of total sets Configure the phones manually as teleworker phones and enter the IP address of the SRC server when prompted for the "Teleworker Gateway IP" address.
-For more information about configuring phones manually, refer to the Multi-Protocol Border Gateway Remote Phone Configuration Guide available at Mitel OnLine.
-All sets Configure the DHCP server in your ICP (such as a MiVoice Business) to supply the IP address of the SRC server to the phones as their ICP and TFTP addresses.
-OR Enable the pre-configured DHCP server supplied with the MSL server.
+To Record...
+You can use this DHCP Setup A small percentage of total sets Configure the phones manually as teleworker phones and enter the IP address of the MBG/SRC server when prompted for the Teleworker Gateway IP address .
+For more information, refer to the MBG Remote Phone Configuration Guide available at Mitel Document Center.
+All sets Configure the DHCP server in your MiVoice Business/3300 ICP to supply the IP address of the MBG/SRC server to the phones as their ICP and TFTP addresses OR Enable the pre-configured DHCP server supplied with the MSL server.
 A large percentage of total sets A possible setup for this scenario is to deploy the recorded group on a different subnet from the non-recorded phones.
-You can use an ICP (such as a MiVoice Business) as the DHCP server for the non-recorded phones and the MSL server as the DHCP server for the recorded phones subnet.
-Recorded phones will then receive the IP address of the SRC server as their TFTP server and Call Controller (ICP) addresses.
+You can use the MiVoice Business/3300 ICP as the DHCP server for the non-recorded phones and the MSL server as the DHCP server for the recorded phones subnet.
+The recorded phones will then receive the IP address of the MBG/SRC server as their Call Server (ICP) and TFTP addresses.

-For more information about configuring DHCP in the MSL server, refer to the Mitel Standard Linux Installation and Administration Guide.
+For more information about configuring DHCP in the MSL server, refer to the Mitel Standard Linux Installation and Administration Guide available at the Mitel Document Center.